 Darald and Juliet Libby Professor

-Professor Kaveny has published over a hundred articles and essays, in journals and books specializing in law, ethics, and medical ethics.
+Professor Kaveny has published four books and over a hundred articles and essays, in journals and books specializing in law, ethics, and medical ethics.
 She serves on the masthead of Commonweal as a regular columnist.
-Her book, Law’s Virtues: Fostering Autonomy and Solidarity in American Society, was published by Georgetown University Press in 2012.
-It won a first place award in the category of “Faithful Citizenship” from the Catholic Press Association.
-She is currently completing a book entitled Prophecy without Contempt: An Ethics of Religious Rhetoric in the Public Square.
+Her books include Law’s Virtues: Fostering Autonomy and Solidarity in American Society (Georgetown University Press, 2012); A Culture of Engagement: Law, Religion, and Morality (Georgetown University Press, 2016); Prophecy without Contempt: Religious Discourse in the Public Square (Harvard University Press, 2016); and Ethics at the Edges of Law: Christian Moralists and American Legal Thought (Oxford University Press, 2018).

 Professor Kaveny regularly teaches contract law to first-year law students.
 She also teaches a number of seminars which explore the relationship between theology, philosophy, and law, such as “Faith, Morality, and Law,” “Mercy and Justice,” and “Complicity.”

-Professor Kaveny is the president of the Society of Christian Ethics, the major professional society for scholars of Christian ethics and moral theology in North America.
+Professor Kaveny is the chair of the board of trustees of the Journal of Religious Ethics.
+She has been the president of the Society of Christian Ethics, the major professional society for scholars of Christian ethics and moral theology in North America.
 It meets annually in conjunction with the Society of Jewish Ethics and the Society for the Study of Muslim Ethics.

 Professor Kaveny has served on a number of editorial boards including The American Journal of Jurisprudence, The Journal of Religious Ethics, the Journal of Law and Religion, and The Journal of the Society of Christian Ethics.
 She has been a visiting professor at Princeton University, Yale University and Georgetown University, and a visiting scholar at the University of Chicago’s Martin Marty Center.
 From 1995 until 2013 she taught law and theology at the University of Notre Dame, where she was a John P. Murphy Foundation Professor of Law.